 Discover The Firebird proceeds from the raucous beginning of the Infernal Dance to its seething conclusion in a step-by-step process that continuously involves both live audience members and viewers, and prepares them for the second play through of the Dance near the end of the show.
 Past attendees at Discovery Concerts as well as viewers from across the United States have shared how revelatory the second performance is having just learned to notice more musical detail.
 The show concludes with a performance of the last three movements from the Firebird Suite: Kastchei’s Infernal Dance, the gentle Berceuse and glorious Finale with the listening guide displayed on screen.

-Discover The Firebird will have its world television premiere on Wednesday, April 29, at 8:00 p.m. exclusively on New Jersey public television’s NJTV.
-Distributed nationally by American Public Television (APT), the program will also air on public television stations across the U.S beginning in May.
+Discover The Firebird premiered on Wednesday, April 29 exclusively on New Jersey public television’s NJTV.
+Distributed nationally by American Public Television (APT), the program is also airing on public television stations across the U.S.